wyfo/apischema/docs/data_model.md

 ## Unsupported types

-When *Apischema* encounters a type that it doesn't support, `Unsupported` exception will be raised.
+When *apischema* encounters a type that it doesn't support, `Unsupported` exception will be raised.

 ```python
 {!unsupported.py!}
 ```

-See [conversion](conversions.md) section to make *Apischema* support all your classes.
+See [conversion](conversions.md) section to make *apischema* support all your classes.

 ## FAQ